Hello Triangle 🟒¢

 blendState.color.operation = WGPUBlendOperation_Add;

-And similarly for the alpha channel:
+And there is a similar blending equation for the alpha channel:

 \[ a = \texttt{srcFactor} \times a_s ~~[\texttt{operation}]~~ \texttt{dstFactor} \times a_d \]